dotnet/docs/docs/csharp/whats-new/csharp-7-3.md

 ## New compiler options

-New compiler options support new build and DevOps scenarios for C# programs
+New compiler options support new build and DevOps scenarios for C# programs.

-### Public or OSS signing
+### Public or Open Source signing

 The `-publicsign` compiler option instructs the compiler to sign the assembly using a public key.
 The assembly is marked as signed, but the signature is taken from the public key.
 This option enables you to build signed assemblies from open-source projects using a public key.